 Please do not have visitors bring food into the Hospital, since some items may be inconsistent with your treatment and nutritional requirements.
 In addition, there are no facilities on the patient floors for food preparation or storage.
 If you would like to order a guest tray for a relative or friend, simply ask your nurse to contact the Nutritional Services Department.
 A nominal charge will be added to your final bill.

-Mail, flowers and packages will be delivered to your room daily.
+Mail, packages, and flowers may be delivered to your room daily.
 Be sure to let relatives and friends know your room number for prompt delivery.
 The Hospital’s mailing address is 240 Meeting House Lane, Southampton, NY 11968-5090, and the main telephone number is (631) 726-8200.

-Please feel welcome to contact a chaplain of your faith for prayer, counsel and administration of sacraments and rites.
-If you want a chaplain to visit, please notify your nurse.
+You may contact a clergy person of your faith for prayer, counsel and administration of sacraments and rites.
+If you would like a clergy person to visit, please notify your nurse.

-We are pleased to offer local and long distance telephone service 24 hours a day, seven days a week from your Hospital room at no charge.
-Cell phone use is also allowed in the Hospital.
+We are pleased to offer local telephone service 24 hours a day, seven days a week from your Hospital room at no charge.
+Cell phone use isalso allowed in the Hospital.

 Television sets that are safe for Hospital use are available in each room and cable service is provided free of charge.
 We are pleased to offer DVDs through the Volunteer Office during your stay at the Hospital.
-To order a DVD between 9:00 a.m. and 3:00 p.m., Monday-Friday, please page the Volunteer Ambassador at (631) 558-0330 or (631) 558-0461 or call the Volunteer Office at (631) 726-8336.
+To order a DVD between 9:00 a.m. and 3:00 p.m., Monday-Friday, please page the Volunteer Ambassador at (631) 558-0330 or (631) 558-0461.

 Wi-Fi is available free of charge for Southampton Hospital patients and visitors.
 Search for “Southampton Public” and agree to the terms of service to use this Internet connection.